llcc402/sd-CRP/readme.md

 ## Functions included

-1. data_generate.m	Generate two classes of observations.
+1. data_generate.m:	Generate two classes of observations.

-2. get_similarity.m	Compute the similarity of every pair of obbservations.
+2. get_similarity.m:	Compute the similarity of every pair of obbservations.

-3. get_sitBehind.m	For each observation i, it returns the customers who sitwith i.
+3. get_sitBehind.m:	For each observation i, it returns the customers who sitwith i.

-4. sdCRP.m		Returns the table label for every customer.
+4. sdCRP.m:		Returns the table label for every customer.